 Past experiences often cloud your judgment when it comes to your needs.
 Perhaps you feel that by asking for help, you will become dependent on that help.
 Now, consider you’re moving to a new home.

 You’re afraid that asking for help will become a crutch you use when you feel like you’re overwhelmed.
-You certainly don’t want people to resent you, especially if you’re asking for help when you think that you should be able to do it alone.
+You certainly don’t want people to resent you, especially if you’re asking for help when you think you should be able to do it alone.
 Accepting help doesn’t mean it will become a habit, but if it does, maybe it’s time to reevaluate some things.

 Don’t Reject Help–Learn How to Ask for Assistance the Right Way

 M. Nora Klaver is an author who writes self-help books to encourage others.
 In her bestseller, Mayday!: Asking for Help in Times of Need, she says that people never feel comfortable asking for assistance because no one ever taught them how.
-There’s a proper way to go about such things, and if this were engrained in people from early on, it wouldn’t be such a big problem.
+There’s a proper way to go about such things, and if this were ingrained in people early on, it wouldn’t be such a big problem.

 Final Thoughts on Understanding the Reasons Why People Reject Help